whitphx/vscode-emacs-mcx/README.md

 It is because VSCode can handle only up to two key strokes as the key bindings.
 So, as the special case, `Escape g` works as follows.

+### `emacs-mcx.useMetaPrefixMacCmd`
+If set to true, Command (⌘) key works as the Meta prefix like original emacs.
+This option only works on macOS.

 |Command | Desc |
 |--------|------|
 | `Escape g` | Jump to line (command palette) |